 Juan Escamilla came on as Executive Chef of the Tam O’Shanter Inn in 2015 and has added some of his special touches to the menu.
 They include Pan Seared Scottish Salmon with butternut squash puree, Tuscan Kale Salad, and his weekly “Chef Juan’s Choice” specials.

-The Tam O’Shanter Inn is a whimsical and well-preserved historic LA eatery and has fabulous food to boot.
+The Tam O’Shanter Inn is a whimsical and well-preserved historic LA eatery with fabulous food to boot.

 323-664-0228